 Faster network?
 It sounds so charming.
-However, what we’re talking here is not getting a faster internet connection than what you paid for.
-The real problem is that the speed is much lower than the maximum speed the Service Providers advertize.
+However, what we’re talking about here is not getting a faster internet connection than what you paid for.
+The real problem is that the speed is much lower than the maximum speed the Service Providers advertise.
 Luckily, the following tricks can give your internet connection a kickstart.

 1. Check your Internet speed

 Before trying the following workarounds to improve your internet speed, you need to confirm if you’re having a speed issue.

 You can go to the SpeedTest website to run a quick speed check and get the upload and download speed there, then you’ll know if the speed matches your plan.

 If there is a huge gap between your actual speed and the speed you’re paying for, then you might call your Internet Service Provider (ISP).
 It can save you hours of trouble to have a professional technician check for what’s going wrong.

 But if it’s not an ISP problem, you can try the solutions below before considering upgrading your router or service plan.

 Firstly, a good router position matters a lot.
 The most ideal place is the center of your living room.
 Besides, you’d better not put it directly on the floor but on the desk, or anything elevated instead to extend its broadcasting range.